There are currently no products in the cart.

 Participants were assigned to 1 of 2 groups, with the first group receiving a 10-gram dose of collagen hydrolysate and the second receiving only a placebo.
 The researchers used 5 different parameters to assess joint pain — pain at rest, pain when walking, pain when standing, pain when carrying objects and pain while lifting.

-After 24 weeks, the researchers ultimately found a significant statistical relationship between collagen supplementation and pain reduction across all 5 parameters that were assessed in the study.
+After 24 weeks, the researchers ultimately found a significant statistical relationship between collagen supplementation and pain reduction across all five parameters assessed in the study.

 Stop Bone Loss